-Section 4: MAPA non-member fee for attending a workshop/seminar session is payable prior to the session or at the time of registration at the welcome table.
+Section 4: MAPA non-member fee for attending an in-person session is payable prior to the session or at the time of registration at the welcome table.
 The non-member fee for a virtual session will be paid, and participation verified prior to CEU’s being sent to them.

-Section 6: Any non-member having attended a workshop/seminar session may become a full member and may apply the non-member fee toward the annual registration fee, if the remaining balance is paid at or before the next MAPA workshop/seminar session.
+Section 6: Any non-member having attended a session may become a full member and may apply the non-member fee toward the annual registration fee if the remaining balance is paid at or before the next MAPA session.

 Article IV: Member Duties and Responsibilities

 Section 1: Members in good standing are those members that shall abide by these bylaws and shall further the association's goals and objectives.

 Section 2: Members shall be encouraged to attend regular business meetings.

 Article V: MAPA's Elected Officers of the Board

 Section 1: Shall be immediate Past-President, President, Vice President/Region 6 Representative, Treasurer, and Secretary